Creating a Holistic Rubric

 - Create a New Rubric

-- Linking the Rubric
+- Setting the options

 1. Click on Assessments in the navigation bar, and select Rubrics from the dropdown menu to access the rubrics tool.